MandyAlford/rotten-tomatillos/README.md

 ## Rotten-Tomatillos
-This Project is a clone of Rotten Tomatoes website, it allows the user to look through movies and add their ratings for a specific movie to the rest of the user base and save their own reviews for repeat viewing!
+This project is a clone of Rotten Tomatoes website.
+The App allows the user to look through movies and add their ratings for a specific movie to the rest of the user base and save their own reviews for repeat viewing!

 ### Learning Goals
 - Write squeaky clean, well refactored code using ES6 syntax.